Title Fight: Kingston, The Last Thing You Forget and Shed (2007–2011)

-On January 19, 2011, Title Fight signed to SideOneDummy Records and announced they had finished recording their debut full-length album, Shed, which was produced by Walter Schreifels (Gorilla Biscuits, Quicksand, and Rival Schools) and engineered by Will Yip at Studio 4 in Conshohocken, Pennsylvania.
+On January 19, 2011, Title Fight signed to SideOneDummy Records and announced they had finished recording their debut full-length album, Shed, which was produced by Walter Schreifels (of Gorilla Biscuits, Quicksand, and Rival Schools) and engineered by Will Yip at Studio 4 in Conshohocken, Pennsylvania.
 The band also embarked on their first headline tour in 2011 with the Menzingers, Touché Amoré, Dead End Path, and Shook Ones.

-The band released their new album, Shed, on May 3, 2011.
+Shed was released on May 3, 2011.
 In addition to the Shed album artwork, the album's lead single, "27", was released as a free download on February 10.
-On February 23, SideOneDummy Records opened preorders for a new 7" titled "Flood of '72", the album's second single; it was released on April 12 and included an acoustic version of the song.
+On February 23, SideOneDummy Records opened preorders for a new 7" record titled "Flood of '72", the album's second single; it was released on April 12 and included an acoustic version of the song.

-Title Fight toured Australia for the first time in September 2011 alongside Touché Amoré, followed by a 22-date European tour in November and December.
-The band also played both dates of Reading and Leeds Festival earlier in the year.

-Title Fight supported Rise Against on the second leg of their 2012 Endgame Tour, followed by an appearance on the Vans Warped Tour.
-Around these two tours was when the band had started workshopping ideas for their following album.
+In July 2011, the band went on a tour of the UK and Europe.
+The band also played in the 2011 Reading and Leeds Festival.
+In October and November, the band supported Four Year Strong on the AP Fall Tour.
+In February 2012, the band went on a tour of Japan, titled Alliance Trax A.T.
+Tour, alongside Foundation, Country Yard and Inside.
+In April and May, the group supported Rise Against on their US tour.
+In between dates on this tour, the band performed a number of headlining shows.
+Title Fight toured Australia for the first time in September alongside Touché Amoré.